Moosylvania/SilverStripe-Age-Gate/README.md

         composer require moosylvania/silverstripe-age-gate

-2. Add the following your sites app config.yml/mysite.yml etc...

-        SilverStripe\CMS\Controllers\ContentController:
-          extensions:
-            - Moosylvania\AgeGate\Extensions\AgeGateExtension

-3. This will add a route /age-gate to your project and all users will be presented with a yes/no button to validate of age.
+2. This will add a route /age-gate to your project and all users will be presented with a yes/no button to validate of age.
 If you would like the user to type in their date of birth you can set the config option of 'askForAge'

         Moosylvania\AgeGate\Controllers\AgeGateController:
           askForAge: true